Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Opto-acoustic Simulation Model

-For an arbitrary optical aperture, the optical energy distribution $\PHI(\bfu)$ can be computed in two steps.
-First, an intermediate optical energy distribution $\tilde\PHI(\bfu)$ for a pencil-beam (point aperture) is produced.
+When delivering light through an optical source aperture, the optical energy distribution $\PHI(\bfu)$ can be computed in two steps.
+First, an intermediate distribution $\tilde\PHI(\bfu)$ for a pencil-beam (point aperture) is produced.
 Then, spatial convolution of $\tilde\PHI(\bfu)$ with an optical aperture function yields $\PHI(\bfu)$.
 For a rectangular optical source aperture with dimensions $\bfa=(a_1, a_2)$, centered at the origin, the energy distribution is

 A simple method to compute $\tilde\PHI(\bfu)$ involves an empirically derived analytical model for a half-space of optically homogeneous tissue\cite{farrell1992diffusion}.
-The optical energy distribution from a point source is modeled in terms of a material's {\it effective optical attenuation} $\mu_\text{eff}$ by
+The optical energy distribution from a point source is modeled in terms of a material's \emph{effective optical attenuation} $\mu_\text{eff}$ by

-where $z_b$ is a negative image source distance (see Farrell et al. (1992)\cite{farrell1992diffusion}).
+where $z_0$ is the mean-free path length and $z_b$ is a negative image source distance (see Farrell et al. (1992)\cite{farrell1992diffusion}).
 Further enhancements to include directed photons are described by Zemp (2013)\cite{zemp2013phase}.

 In Figure~\ref{fig.opticalEnergyDist}, the optical energy distribution is shown when applied to a probe with two rectangular optical source apertures using spatial convolution of Equation \eqref{eq:optical_conv} with \eqref{eq:optical_energy_point_source}.
 This matches the geometry of Figure~\ref{fig.probe_geom}.
 The delivered optical energy is highest near each of the optical source apertures, which are located at the tissue surface.
 As the probe moves, $\PHI(\bfu)$ remains fixed relative to the probe coordinate system $\bfu$.
 Therefore $\PHI(\bfu)$ only needs to be computed once (per optical wavelength), and can then be cached.
 This permits more elaborate methods of computing a fluence distribution to be used in place of Equations \eqref{eq:optical_conv} and \eqref{eq:optical_energy_point_source}.